-Most of our nuts and washers are imports.
+Most of our nuts, washers, and other hardware are imported.
 Some customers require domestic bolts but can live with imported hardware because some domestic items are becoming hard to get.
 We can get domestic in a day or two if you request them and we do stock some domestic nuts and washers.
 Sadly there are some items we can’t get in the USA anymore at all.
 We are a manufacturer so we can produce almost any hardware in house with enough time and money.
 Some customers don’t care if it is domestic but they need certs for everything.
 Domestic will normally be a little more expensive.
 We can provide full certs on domestic hardware if requested but we can only provide a Certificate of compliance on imported hardware.

 If you are working on a highway project, railroad, government or military building, power plant you will probably need certifications and you may need domestic.

 Roll Thread vs. Cut Thread

 Note: Most of our Anchor bolts are roll threaded.

 Roll threading an anchor bolt produces a stronger thread and weighs less than a cut threaded anchor bolt.
 The threads are stronger because roll threading is actually forming the threads and cold working the metal.
 It pushes the root of the thread down and the crest up.
 Rolled threads are clean and smooth and don’t create any waste in the form of shavings.